1965 Giro d'Italia: Classification leadership

 One leader's jersey was worn during the 1965 Giro d'Italia.
 The leader of the general classification – calculated by adding the stage finish times of each rider – wore a pink jersey.
 This classification is the most important of the race, and its winner is considered as the winner of the Giro.
+There were no time bonuses in 1965.

 A major secondary classification was the mountains classification.
 In this ranking, points were won by reaching the summit of a climb ahead of other cyclists.
 There were three categories of mountains.
 The first category awarded 50, 40, 30, 20, and 10 points, the second distributed 40, 30, 20, and 10 points, and the third category gave 30, 20, and 10 points.
 In addition, the Cima Coppi was introduced: the highest climb of the Giro gave 200, 100, 80, 70 and 50 points.
+From this year on, a rider had to finish the Giro to be eligible for the mountains classification.

-There was also a classification for intermediate sprints, where riders scored 15, 10 and 5 points at each intermediate sprint.
+There was also a classification for intermediate sprints, named the Traguardi tricolori in honor of the Italian flag, where riders scored 15, 10 and 5 points at each intermediate sprint.